 On some nights, there is nothing better than making pasta for dinner.
 However.
 However, unless or until you are a chef you will not be able to cook pasta for the first time without facing the sticking problem.

 Because of its unique taste pasta is considered a universally accepted dish.
-You could ruin this delicious dish if you are following the wrong techniques while making pasts.
+You could ruin this delicious dish if you are following the wrong techniques while making pasta.
 In most cases, your pasta will adhere to the other pasta pieces.
 You might not want to be in this condition.
 Now you don’t need to worry about it because I am here to help you out.

 To stop the pasta from sticking you should add the pasta to boiling water and try to stir it continuously without overcooking it.
-Moreover also don’t forget to finish cooking it in the sauce for a few minutes before serving.
+Moreover don’t forget to finish cooking it in the sauce for a few minutes before serving.

 Besides these tricks, there are a lot of other techniques that you can use to prevent pasta from sticking.
 If you want to know about all the techniques that you can use to avoid pasta from sticking then keep on reading this blog till the end.

 Being a chef for almost five years I have tried making pasta hundreds of times.
-Every time I make pasta it doesn’t get stick.
+Every time I make pasta it doesn’t get stuck.
 Do you know why?
 Because I use the right techniques!